shirkehila/spread-certificate-role/README.md

         override_existing_certificate: true

 Inventory:
-> :warning: **You must specify the generator group** containing one host which is the host that contains the node that generated the certicate.
+> :exclamation: **You must specify the generator group** containing one host which is the host that contains the node that generated the certificate.

     [generator]
     elastic-server1